fetchai/fetchd/docs/docs/redelegate-for-decentralization.md

 1. On the main screen, click **Delegate**.
-2. Select the validator you’re staking with that you wish to move your stake from.
+2. Select the validator you're staking with that you wish to move your stake from.
 3. Select **Redelegate**.
 4. Enter the amount of $FET you wish to redelegate.
 5. Click **Next**.
 6. Choose a validator outside of the top 10 that you wish to redelegate to.
 7. Click **Next**.

-    You’ll be prompted to enter an optional memo, but you can leave it blank.
+    You'll be prompted to enter an optional memo, but you can leave it blank.

 8. Click **Next**.
 9. Choose the transaction fee for redelegating (low is fine).